Upon Receiving Your Civil or Traffic Ticket (Complaint)

 Appear in Court on or before your assigned date to have your complaint set for a hearing.

-If you request a hearing, it will be scheduled about four weeks from the date your request was received.
+If you request a hearing, it will be scheduled approximately four weeks from the date your request was received.
+CLICK HERE for hearing information.

 A hearing is similar to a trial, but there will be no prosecutor present to represent the State.
 The State's witnesses will testify first.
 After each witness has testified, you will have an opportunity to ask the witness questions.
 After the State's witnesses have testified, you may present your case.
 You may call other witnesses who know something about the incident to testify for you.
 You may testify on your own behalf.
-In addition, you may present other evidence such as documents, photographs, etc. The Hearing Officer or Judge may also question you, the police officer, and other witnesses, to find out what happened.
-The burden of proof required for a Hearing Officer or Judge to make a finding of responsible is preponderance of the evidence.
-The Hearing Officer or Judge will listen to the facts presented at your hearing and decide whether it is more probable or not that you committed the civil violation alleged on your complaint.
+In addition, you may present other evidence such as documents, photographs, etc. The Judicial Officer may also question you, the police officer, and other witnesses, to find out what happened.
+The burden of proof required for a Judicial Officer to make a finding of responsible is preponderance of the evidence.
+The Judicial Officer will listen to the facts presented at your hearing and decide whether it is more probable or not that you committed the civil violation alleged on your complaint.

-If you are found "responsible", the Hearing Officer or Judge will indicate what your penalty will be.
+If you are found "responsible", the Judicial Officer will indicate what your penalty will be.
 This penalty may be different from the amount listed on the fine schedule given to you by the Police Officer.
-If the Hearing Officer or Judge's sentence includes a fine, payment in full is expected on the day of sentencing.
+If the Judicial Officer's sentence includes a fine, payment in full is expected on the day of sentencing.
 Payment may be made by cash, check, money order, or credit/debit card.
-If you meet certain financial requirements, you may be allowed some time to pay.
-However, a time payment fee will be added to the amount that you owe.

 Your Right To Appeal